WillSweatman/filtering_and_plotting/README.md

 once these filters have been applied and added to the treeview list, you can plot again to see the affect they have had.

-a good test case is plotting latitude, longitude, capacity (as z/colour), and clicking plot. this resulting plot will not be very clear as the points are clumped into two distant groups. however, by adding a filter for latitude > 20, we and plotting, we get a plot of new york.
+a good test case is plotting latitude, longitude, capacity (as z/colour), and clicking plot. this resulting plot will not be very clear as the points are clumped into two distant groups. however, by adding a filter for latitude > 20, and plotting, we get a plot of new york.